JB Pritzker, Governor, State of Illinois

 Financial Aid Application Requirement – ISBE Information and Documents:

-The 2023-24 Financial Aid Application Nonparticipation Form will be available when the FAFSA/Alternative Application filing period begins.
-At that time, the Nonparticipation Form will be available only via the ISAC Student Portal.
+The 2023-24 Financial Aid Application Nonparticipation Form will be available only via the ISAC Student Portal.
 PDF versions of the Nonparticipation Form will be available only by request via e-mail to the Illinois State Board of Education.
+If the student is an emancipated minor, they will need to complete the paper Nonparticipation Form which can be requested by emailing fafsa@isbe.net.

 For questions about the Financial Aid Application Requirement, e-mail fafsa@isbe.net.